Actindo-AG/Documentation/Core1Platform/AdministratingCore1/02_ManageUsers.md

 # Manage users

-A user on the Core1 is a global entity as users can be invited to any account that exist on the *Core1 Platform*.
+A user on the *Core1 Platform* is a global entity as users can be invited to any account that exist on platform.

 Any available *Core1 Platform* user can be invited to any account.
-The owner of the user will receive an email and actively decide whether he/she wants to join.
+The owner of the user will receive an email and actively decide whether s/he wants to join.